-The stresses of pupillage can be different to those experienced by tenants.
-As a result, our pupils are not only cared for by their pupil supervisors and the Pupillage committee; we have a separately appointed Pupillage Welfare Officer, Rebecca Harris.
-We strive to ensure that all our pupils are able to make the most of the opportunities offered during pupillage and are not adversely affected by any external pressures or personal difficulties.
+We appreciate the stresses inherent in the work we do, for staff, tenants and pupils.
+We place importance on our responsibility for the well-being of our pupils, who are cared for not only by their pupil supervisors and the pupillage committee, but also by our Pupillage Welfare Officer, Rebecca Harris.
+We strive to ensure that all of our pupils are able to make the most of the opportunities offered during pupillage and are not adversely affected by any external pressures or personal difficulties.

-We are lucky as a Chambers to own the building in which we work; therefore, we have strived to ensure that the majority of Chambers is accessible to those with disabilities, for example by installing a wheelchair lift to street level, and internal ramps.
+We have strived to ensure that the majority of Chambers is accessible to those with disabilities, for example by installing a wheelchair lift to street level and internal ramps.

-Should you have any queries or requests for further reasonable adjustments, please contact our Senior Clerk, Chris Emmings.
+Should you have any queries or requests for further reasonable adjustments, please contact our Senior Clerk, Chris Emmings [hyperlink].